 Naltrexone can be prescribed as a tablet, implant or injection, and may help some people stabilise their drug use.

 Accessing MAT for opioid dependence and addiction begins with talking to your doctor or an alcohol and drug service.
-They’ll know the treatments that are available in your area and the costs that are involved.
+They’ll know the treatments that are available in your area and the costs involved.

-When you start MAT, you may find that the medication makes you drowsy.
+When you start MAT you may find that the medication makes you drowsy.
 This should pass as your body adjusts to the treatment.
 Your doctor may also adjust your dose to the level that works best for you.